Please enter a destination

 Visit a local Kyoto house to learn how to make some of Japan’s most well-known dishes.
 Your instructor will give you an overview of Japanese food, its history, and the different regional cuisines found throughout Japan.
 Today you can choose either tempura or sushi for your main dish, which you will prepare yourself along with guidance from your instructor, as well as with side dishes including miso soup.
 You will then get to enjoy conversation with your instructor over lunch, and will get a special gift and recipe before you leave.

 With your local guide, cycle through the Miyagawacho and Gion geisha districts, hoping to see a geisha or maiko (apprentice geisha) as they dash between appointments.
 Continue along the Shirakawa canal lined with weeping willow trees, past traditional Kyoto style tea houses.
 Next stop is the Imperial Palace Park with its beautiful gardens.
 Cycle back to Kyoto station along the Kamogawa River, whose riverbanks are popular with the locals.
 Cherry blossoms bloom along the banks of the river in spring, and in summer the restaurants open balconies looking out to the river.
+End the tour near Kyoto Station.
 If you wish to continue sightseeing in Kyoto on your bike after the tour has finished, it can be arranged for you to keep the bike until 19:00 at no charge.

 January 15, 2014